A New Take On the Art of Conversation

 We are speaking of semantics now.
 Simply by using the word truth and being set free, you instantly trap yourself into limited thinking and limited understanding.

 Q: We’re not talking about the truth then; we’re talking about fully explaining our own experience.

 Q: Because our truth is just our truth.

-You are on the right track with wanting to open your spirit, cleansing the emotional connection with the soul.
-But be careful of words you use because they become forms of entrapment themselves.
+Be careful of the words you use because they become forms of entrapment themselves.
 It requires constant vigilance of paying attention and experiencing the moment so that you can know what the experience is.
-In living this way, you’ll find that you will eventually have less and less of a need to speak about much of anything, because speaking is filled with inaccuracies and misperceptions.
+In living this way, you’ll find that you will eventually have less and less of a need to speak about much of anything because speaking is filled with inaccuracies and misperceptions.
 Rather, you will hunger for just the experience, because that’s where you will feel most alive, happy, and healthy.
-Anything that moves you away from that, eventually you will see as a kind of sickness.